 Some evidence for the relative advantages conferred on the agricultural sector by the crisis are apparent.
-In employment terms, the crisis has hit urban populations hard•er than the rural populations with around half of the crisis-induced unemployment coming from the heavily industrialised Jabotabek area (Jakarta and environs) and with leer impacts in outer island provinces (Sumarto, Wetterberg and Pritchett, 1998).1 the Indonesian government and agribusiness sector will play in adjustment to the new terms of trade that have arisen since the crisis began.
-It is argued that the agribusiness sector that emerges in the next decade will be quite different from that which existed in the Soeharto era.
-The differences will lie not only in changes in food policy which have already started but also in the new culture that will emerge in Indonesian agribusiness.
+In employment terms, the crisis has hit urban populations hard_eer than the rural populations with around half of the crisis-induced unemployment coming from the heavily industrialised Jabotabek area (Jakarta and environs) and with leer impacts in outer island provinces (Sumarto, Wetterberg and Pritchett, 1998).